hugyz/241_ReducingLatency/README.md

 simulating realistic one-way propagation delay on every hop.
 Clients that connect directly to the main server are handled entirely by it.

-At connect time, the Python client pings all candidate endpoints (edge + main) and picks the one with the lowest median RTT.
+Discovery: At connect time, the Python client pings all candidate endpoints (edge + main) and picks the one with the lowest median RTT.
 The main server is always included as a fallback candidate.